akash2704/News-Summary/README.md

    ```
    - Get your NewsAPI key from https://newsapi.org.
    - Get your Gemini API key from Google Cloud Console.
 3. Build the Docker Images and run the container
-   3.1 Build the Backend Image
+- **Build the Backend Image**
    ```
    cd backend
    docker build -t news-summarizer-backend:latest .